gabesumner/dreamhouse-mobile-app/README.md

 1. Open ```DreamHouse.xcodeproj``` in the ```dreamhouse-mobile-app/platforms/ios``` directory

-1. In Xcode, click DreamHouse in the left sidebar.
-In the Signing section, select a team corresponding to a valid certificate
+1. In Xcode, click **DreamHouse** in the left sidebar.
+In the **Signing** section, select a team corresponding to a valid certificate

-1. Click the Run button in the toolbar to run the application on your device.
+1. Click the **Run** button in the toolbar to run the application on your device